core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 # Deterministic Requests # {#sec-deterministic-requests}

-This section defines a method for clients starting from a same plain CoAP request to independently build the same, corresponding Deterministic Request protected with Group OSCORE.
+This section defines a method for clients starting from a same intended CoAP request to independently build the same, corresponding Deterministic Request protected with Group OSCORE.

 ## Deterministic Unprotected Request {#sec-deterministic-requests-unprotected}

-Clients build the unprotected Deterministic Request in a way which is as much reproducible as possible.
+When clients build their unprotected request, they can already minimize variability and thus maximize reproducibility.

 This document does not set out full guidelines for minimizing the variation, but considered starting points are: